michaelheiniger/Reivewpad-docs/docs/use-cases/attention-set.md

 ---
-title: "Attention Set"
-id: "attention-set"
+id: attention-set
+slug: attention-set
+title: Attention Set
 ---

 The `Attention Set` defines **what kind of attention a pull request needs at a certain time**.

 For instance, a just created pull request with an assigned reviewer requires the reviewer attention but not the author attention.